-I know in the past I have talked about journaling and I was doing it for a while, but it all started to just look like words on a page.
+In the past, I have talked about journaling and I was doing it for a while, but it all started to just look like words on a page.
 It didn’t mean much to me.
 I would write and write, but wouldn’t enjoy the process.
-However, I am now starting from scratch in 2021 and I am starting with a beginners guide to journaling.
+However, I am now starting from scratch and I am starting with a beginner’s guide to journaling.

 We need to get over ourselves and stop comparing our beginning to someone else’s middle.

 We need to make it clear in our heads that we are beginners.
+Who might need a little help from a beginner’s guide to journaling.
 So let’s put on our creative caps on and not give a fudge if it doesn’t look good.
 Just have journaling fun.

 Let’s start off with supplies.
 What do we need to start a journal?
 Everything I list I have bought off of Amazon.
 Not that you have to buy from amazon, but if you click these links I provide I get commissions for purchases through the links in this post.
 Amazon has been a godsend in 2020.